Curriculum

 One of the following courses:

-CHEM 1251 (3 credit hours) – General Chemistry 1: This course is a foundational requirement for science majors within the College of Liberal Arts and Sciences.
+CHEM 1251 (3 credit hours) – General Chemistry 1: This course is a foundational requirement for science majors within the College of Sciences.
 The course also meets the science course requirements for students majoring in mathematics or statistics.
 To take this course, incoming freshmen must meet the math placement level 3 (ML3, eligable for MATH 1103 Pre-Calculus) and are expected to have a solid foundation in high school chemistry.

 MATH 1101 (3 credit hours) – College Algebra and Workshop: Completion of MATH 1101 (or equivalent based on placement scores) is required as a pre-requisite for taking CHEM 1251.
 If you have not met this requirement, then you will be advised to take MATH 1101 as part of your learning community curriculum instead of CHEM 1251.
 College algebra will provide an excellent and essential foundation for many science and math courses for any major that is part of the learning community.
 Students taking MATH 1101 are also encouraged to take CHEM 1200 to prepare for CHEM 1251, however, this is not a learning community requirement.